octopus-db/documentation/docs/source/data_tables.rst

 .. note::

-To ensure database integryty, every OCTOPUS db relation features a "CREATED_AT" (= *record timestamp* with timezone based on UTC) and a "UPDATED_AT" (= *timestamp of record update* with timezone based on UTC) field, respectively.
+To ensure database integrity, every OCTOPUS db relation features a "CREATED_AT" (= *record timestamp* with timezone based on UTC) and a "UPDATED_AT" (= *timestamp of record update* with timezone based on UTC) field, respectively.
 Those fields, however, are not displayed as part of this documentation for the sake of readability.

 ..  _Global_tables: